IndexCoreasmjit::CodeHolder

 Attached Logger, used by all consumers.

-ErrorHandler* CodeHolder::_errorHandler[¶]
+ErrorHandler* CodeHolder::_error_handler[¶]

 Attached ErrorHandler.

-BaseEmitter* CodeHolder::_attachedFirst[¶]
+BaseEmitter* CodeHolder::_attached_first[¶]

 First emitter attached to this CodeHolder (double-linked list).

-BaseEmitter* CodeHolder::_attachedLast[¶]
+BaseEmitter* CodeHolder::_attached_last[¶]

 Last emitter attached to this CodeHolder (double-linked list).